achennings/tacc_tools/README.md

-# Code to run BIDS apps on TACC for CCX
+# Code to run BIDS apps on TACC